Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Director Steven Soderbergh shot this entire film on an iPhone 7 Plus.

-Unsane tells the horrifying tale of Sawyer Valentini (Claire Foy), a distraught young woman who moves to another city to escape an overweight bearded man who’s stalking her.
+Unsane tells the horrifying tale of Sawyer Valentini (Claire Foy), a distraught young woman who moves to another city to escape a man who’s stalking her.
 Still traumatized by the man’s harassment, Sawyer makes an appointment at a psychiatric center—but when she shows up, she is informed that she has signed papers to commit herself to a locked asylum for at least 24 hours.
-And is one of the male nurses actually her stalker, or has she completely lost her mind?
+And is one of the male nurses actually her stalker — or has she completely lost her mind?

 More Stalker Movies